The Sufi and the Dervish

 • Utzon Room

-• 90 minutes, no interval Subject to change
+• Run time: 90 minutes, no interval Subject to change

 Come, come, whoever you are.
 Wanderer, worshipper, lover of leaving.
 It doesn't matter.
 Ours is not a caravan of despair.
 Come, even if you have broken your vow a thousand times.
 Come, yet again, come, come. - Rumi